litebird/litebird_sim/docs/source/mapmaking.rst

 The second point is quite alarming, and it might sound like it is an irrecoverable problem.
-The fact that :math:`\det A = 0` stems from the fact that the solution to the destriping equation is not unique, as if :math:`a` is a solution, then :math:`a + K` is still a solution for any scalar constant :math:`K.` What we are looking for is a solution :math:`a` that is orthogonal to the null space of :math:`A`.
+The fact that :math:`\det A = 0` stems from the fact that the solution to the destriping equation is not unique, as if :math:`a` is a solution, then :math:`a + K` is still a solution for any scalar constant :math:`K.` (Remember, the purpose of the destriper is to make the many measurements for I/Q/U within each pixel *consistent* once the baselines are subtracted, and the consistency is the same if all the baselines are shifted by the same amount!)
+What we are looking for is a solution :math:`a` that is orthogonal to the null space of :math:`A`.

-We can solve both problems by employing the fact that :math:`A` is a symmetric semi-definite matrix and thus employing the so-called `Conjugate Gradient (CG) method <https://en.wikipedia.org/wiki/Conjugate_gradient_method>`_, which is able to produce a solution for the problem :math:`Ax = b` even if :math:`A` is singular.
+We can solve both problems by employing the fact that :math:`A` is a symmetric semi-definite matrix and thus employing the so-called `Conjugate Gradient (CG) method <https://en.wikipedia.org/wiki/Conjugate_gradient_method>`_, which is able to produce a solution for the problem :math:`Ax = b` even if :math:`A` is singular, because it simply minimizes the quantity :math:`Ax - b` without trying to invert :math:`A`.
+If you are curious about the details of the algorithm, a good pedagogical reference is :cite:`1994:shewchuk:conjugategradient`.

 The way the algorithm works is to start from a guess for :math:`x` (the set of baselines) which must be orthogonal to the null-space of :math:`A`; in our